luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 We separated our user base into experienced and naive users.
 We conducted interviews, workshops and analysis.

 ### User Interviews Takeaways
+User interviews takeaways

+- Content is hard to find, navigate and share
+- Purchasing materials, certifications, and training is difficult
+- Users do not trust the legitimacy of the content

 ![User interviews takeaways](https://user-images.githubusercontent.com/349454/192349241-4aa05bba-5c00-4763-8a69-a887edd9f08e.jpg)

 The main takeaways from the research were around the themes of trust and ease of use.